ShivankK26/Decentralized-Ticketing-System/README.md

 # Decentralized-Ticketing-System
-This is a decentralized ticketing system
+This is a decentralized ticketing system.